Spinal Cord Injury and Associated Disorders (SCI/D) Rehabilitation Services

 SCI Outpatient Clinic

 The SCI/D outpatient nurse can help you with any issues that come up after you go home.
 The outpatient team will follow up with you at three and 12 months to monitor your progress.
 If you need to contact the outpatient team, you can reach them at 858-642-3184 or via Secure Message.
+The SCI Outpatient Clinic is open 7:30am – 4:00pm.

 Online services are also available.
 For example, you can have video visits with your team or send secure messages.
 In addition, we try different ways to contact your team to provide support and fill any gaps in care.